husisy/matrix-logarithm/README.md

 # Matrix Logarithm and Frechet derivative

-Pytorch version of `scipy.linalg.sqrtm` and `scipy.linalg.logm` and their backward derivative..
+Pytorch version of `scipy.linalg.sqrtm` and `scipy.linalg.logm` and their backward derivative.

 1. link
    * computing the Frechet derivative of the matrix logarithm and estimating the condition number [link](https://epubs.siam.org/doi/10.1137/120885991)